 Event Listeners can be added in the Configuration dialog and provide a simple way of listening to triggers from connected devices.

-Please see the chapter Event Listener for a detailed description of its functionality and Fader Extension Events for an overview (with examples and description) over the events raised by a Fader Extension device.
+Please see the chapter Event Listener and Group Event Listener for a detailed description of its functionality and Fader Extension Events for an overview (with examples and description) over the events raised by a Fader Extension device.

 After creating a device, you can also use it in the node system as an input node.
 Input nodes allow to retrieve information from the associated device and send it to other nodes.
 Please see the chapter "FaderExtension Input" for more information about the node itself or the chapter "Tutorial: Nodes" for information about the node system.